MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-storage.md

 - Only store what is relevant.
   - Implement policies to streamline the process of storing and keeping relevant information.
 [Microsoft Purview](/azure/purview/overview) can help label data and add time-based purging to delete it after a retention period automatically.
 Additionally, this lets you stay in control of your data and reduces the amount of data to process and transfer.

+- Reduce the number of recovery points in place for VM backups.
+  - For example, if [soft delete](/azure/backup/backup-azure-security-feature-cloud) is enabled, then the expired recovery points are not cleaned up.
+Read more about the [impact of expired recovery points for items in soft deleted state](/azure/backup/manage-recovery-points#impact-of-expired-recovery-points-for-items-in-soft-deleted-state).

 ## Next step